Parts and Tech Help

 So, if you are looking for spare parts for an older brand or style of bike, or a brand that we do not stock, here are some suggestions on where you might be able to find the parts you are looking for:

-* Contact the importer or manufacturer of your brand of bike (or the retailer you purchased from).
-They are required to stock parts for their bikes for five years.
+* Contact the importer or manufacturer of your brand of bike or the original retailer.
+Manufacturers and importers are required to offer spare parts for their bikes for five years.

 * Most electrical parts such as batteries, chargers, controllers etc can be sourced on eBay – we suggest you start there if you cannot locate the importer or manufacturer.